Grants & Fellowships

 For further details and application forms see The Courtauld's Vacancies webpage.

-The applications received by the closing date of 3 October 2013 will be reviewed by the Head of Research and a Faculty Committee with decisions reported to the Research Committee in early November 2013.
+The applications received by the closing date of 2 October 2014 will be reviewed by the Head of Research Forum and a Faculty Committee with decisions reported to the Research Committee in early November 2014.

 The Courtauld Institute of Art promotes equal opportunities